jolin-yang/jolin-yang/README.md

    - **Tech Stack**: Java, Eclipse
    - **Result**: Implemented a fully functional game that included all aspects of the original Minesweeper game with some additional enhancements:
      - Flagging: Players can right-click on the cells they suspect to be mines to flag them
-     - Neighboring cell count: When the player clicks on a non-mine cell, it reveals the number of mines neighboring it
+     - Neighboring mine count: When the player clicks on a non-mine cell, it reveals the number of mines neighboring it
      - Floodfill effect: When the player clicks on a non-mine cell with zero neighboring mines, the game recursively reveals all adjacent non-mine cells in a cascading flood-fill-like manner, uncovering an entire region of connected non-mine cells until it reaches a cell with a non-zero neighboring mine count.
      - Restart: Players can click on the return key after winning/losing to restart the game with a new layout of mines
    - **Learnings**: Game development, game design